poojarj055/SpringBoot/Spring Revision/DetailedNotes.md

        - **Constructor Injection**: Dependencies are injected through the constructor of the class.
 This is the most recommended type of DI as it allows for immutable dependencies.
        - **Setter Injection**: Dependencies are provided through setter methods.
 This allows for optional dependencies but can make objects mutable.
        - **Field Injection**: Dependencies are injected directly into the fields of a class using annotations like `@Autowired`.
 This method is less preferred due to its impact on immutability and difficulty in unit testing.

+     *In the traditional approach, the Service class is responsible for creating its Dependency, leading to tight coupling.
+     *In the IoC approach, the Service class receives its Dependency through injection, typically via a constructor or setter method.
+The IoC container, like Spring, handles the creation and injection of dependencies, leading to a more loosely coupled and modular design.
+   **Advantages of IoC and DI**:
+      -Loose Coupling: Classes are not tightly bound to their dependencies, making it easier to change or replace them.
+      -Testability: Easier to test classes in isolation by injecting mock dependencies.
+      -Maintainability: Reduces the complexity of the code, making it easier to maintain and extend.

 ### 3. **Spring Core**
    - **Bean**: